NVIDIA/NVTX/tools/docs/NVTX_EXTENDED_PAYLOADS.md

 ## Attaching Payloads to Event Attributes {#NVTX_EXTENDED_PAYLOADS_ATTACH}

-Attach an array of `nvtxPayloadData_t` to an @ref nvtxEventAttributes_t and emit the event through any of the attribute-based NVTX APIs (for example `nvtxDomainRangePushEx` or `nvtxDomainMarkEx`).
+Attach an array of `nvtxPayloadData_t` to an
+@ref nvtxEventAttributes_v2 "nvtxEventAttributes_t" and emit the event through any of the attribute-based NVTX APIs (for example `nvtxDomainRangePushEx` or `nvtxDomainMarkEx`).

 For the single-payload case, the helper macros @ref nvtxPayloadRangePush and